 - An arrow indicating North

 Change of Ownership and Change of Business Use Investigative Inspection documents will be reviewed by the Building Safety and Zoning Code staff for compliance.

 - A change of ownership and business use permit fees are generally $120.00

-Once the permit is issued, the following inspections will be required and will be listed on the inspection card issued with the permit:
+Once the permit is issued, the following inspections will be required to be scheduled through the online portal:

 - Final Accessibility

 - Electrical Reconnect if power has been discontinued

 - C of O Fire